Sorry, you need to enable JavaScript to visit this website.

 Coverage for Babies: Unfortunately, our policies do not offer any cover for any children who are born overseas.
 We are unable to offer any cover for the baby even if you pay an additional premium in order to be covered.

-Pregnancy & Childbirth Claims: You will not be covered for any claim that comes from pregnancy or childbirth, unless a qualified medical practitioner confirms that the claim comes from complications of pregnancy and childbirth which includes premature birth (more than 10 weeks before the expected delivery date, or 18 weeks if you know you are having more than one baby).
+Pregnancy & Childbirth Claims: You will not be covered for any claim that comes from pregnancy or childbirth unless a qualified medical practitioner confirms that the claim comes from complications of pregnancy and childbirth which include premature birth (more than 10 weeks before the expected delivery date, or 18 weeks if you know you are having more than one baby).

 Overseas Medical Treatment: Our policies offer unlimited hospital, medical and surgical expenses.
 For pregnancy, please note that we only cover the complications of pregnancy and childbirth only.
 Accepted limited complications are explicitly listed in your PDS.